Yagotzirck/quiver_ripper/README.md

 # quiver_ripper
 An archive extractor tool for the DOS game Quiver (1997).

-Pardon they cringey code, but I made this a while ago; though given that it serves its purpose just fine and the fact that it's more or less comprehensible as it is, I think that no refactoring is necessary.
+Pardon the cringey code, but I made this a while ago; though given that it serves its purpose just fine and the fact that it's more or less comprehensible as it is, I think that no refactoring is necessary.

 ## Usage